5 Things You Should Know About Factor

 It’s important to understand when deploying blockchain it can create unique GDPR challenges.
 It is sometimes misunderstood that “Blockchain's immutability is in conflict with the GDPR's right to be forgotten policy.”
 In fact, decentralized identity can be used to eliminate large stores of personal data.
 When personal data needs to be stored in can be linked on-chain but stored off-chain.
 Dragonchain can be used to automate the tracking and management of consent, including SAR and requests to be forgotten.

 4. Phone numbers were never meant to be an identity

 Using phone numbers for logins has grown in popularity.
 It's simple, it's convenient and it's secure.
 But phone numbers were never designed to be the piece of data that links together your entire online life.
 It is being used as a way to target advertising.
 And there's no way to opt-out.

-Dragon Factor gives users control of their personal data.
-Dragon Factor is an integrated solution that offers authentication, access control, and user policy enforcement to help deploy new services.
+Factor gives users control of their personal data.
+Factor is an integrated solution that offers authentication, access control, and user policy enforcement to help deploy new services.
 For example, users can store their sensitive data—identity information, documents, photos, app data, etc.—in a way that prevents anyone from using their data without their explicit permission.

 If you’d like to learn more about Factor, contact us.